etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Conclusion

-The integration of Etendo RX with Etendo Sub-Applications, leveraging custom hooks like `useProduct`, exemplifies the efficiency and power of modern application development.
-It showcases the seamless connection between backend services and a React Native frontend, significantly enhancing both the development process and the end-user experience.
+The integration of Etendo RX with Etendo Sub-Applications using custom hooks like `useProduct` enhances the development process and the user experience.
+It provides a seamless connection between backend services and a React Native frontend

 In the `Home.tsx` component, we observed the practical application of these hooks, which resulted in a dynamic, responsive, and user-friendly interface.
 This approach not only streamlines the development process but also ensures that the code remains maintainable and readable.